-Welcome to Ormond Neuroscience’s wonderful brain blog.
+Welcome to Ormond Neuroscience’s brain blog.
 Here you’ll find a great collection of interesting posts about the brain, neuropsychology and neuroscience.
-The brain is such an awesome piece of biological equipment, carefully honed by evolution over the course of millennia to be the powerful organ that you have encased inside your skull.
+The brain is such an incredible piece of biological equipment, carefully honed by evolution over the course of millennia to be the powerful organ that is encased inside your skull.
 Without your brain, you’d not exist.
 With your brain, you can generate an infinite number of thoughts, imagine the impossible, dream of your future and reminisce about your past.

 Which Organ is the most Important?

 Which is the most important organ in the human body?
 You can do without your gall bladder, get by on one kidney, and still survive, albeit precariously, without your liver.
 Seems to me that it comes down to your heart and your brain.
-I’m certainly not the only person to believe that the brain is the most critical organ!
+I’m certainly not the only one to believe that the brain is the most important organ in the body.
+Princeton hold similar views, as does the National Institute of Neurological Disorders and Stroke.

 Sure, your heart is important and, yes, you die when it malfunctions, but ultimately it is just a pump.
 A truly remarkable pump, for sure, but still just a pump.
 It’s your brain that allows you to experience being alive, your heart just keeps you alive.
 On the scale of which is the most important organ, there is no doubt that your brain is number one.